rtous/deepquake/README.md

 ## 2.10 TODO

-* Try with larger windows
+* Change step1_preprocess1_funvisis2oklahoma.py to generate training samples trough a pure sliding window
-* Try with pure noise
+* Overlapping detections fussion
 * metadata 5/2 21:50 does not have stream.
 Stream 14/02 does not have metadata
 * data from stations HEL and URI is flat.
 Some signals from other stations are not complete